backloop/sportadmin-tools/README.md

 ## Tools
 ### sportadmin_scaper.py
-Scrapes all "match" entries and collects all available players' data.
-Currently only supports "current year", other filters are also hardcoded
+* Scrapes all "match" entries and collects all available players' data.
+Currently only supports "current year", other filters may also still be hardcoded.
-Stores the result in sportadmin.csv
+* Stores the result in sportadmin.csv

 ### sportadmin_analyzer.py
 Reads sportadmin.csv and presents player statistics:
-* Total reported availablility
+* Total reported availablility?
-* How many times did you play in each team?
+* How many times did each player play in each team?

-future?
-* Who's your teammate? (matrix showing how often each player played together)
-* How many weekends did you have to pass (not being called that weekend despite being available)
+* Which weekends did players play multiple games?